 - High-heeled shoes

 These recent studies have raised new questions.
 There is still a great deal to learn about knee osteoarthritis.
 Specifically, why it’s becoming more prevalent.
-A better understanding of how the condition develops is needed.
-Then prevention and treatment can be further developed.
+A better understanding of how the condition occurs is necessary.
+Only Thereafter, prevention and treatment can be further developed.